 If your are not the root of the system, add the flag --user to the command above.
 Dependencies (as filters efficiency and stellar evolution models) are included in the subdirectories.

-pyhdust requires numpy and six modules.
+pyhdust requires numpy, six and astropy modules.
 Optionally, it makes use of:

 To only update the package: